Claims

 A 2023 BMJ synthesis reports ultra-processed food addiction shows rates around 14% in adults and 12% in children, similar to some other addictive disorders.

-This BMJ analysis reviews clinical and policy evidence on whether ultra-processed foods meet addiction-style criteria.
-It combines evidence on craving, loss of control, withdrawal-like symptoms, and repeat overconsumption patterns seen in highly processed products.
 The paper highlights prevalence around 14% in adults and 12% in children, supporting the view that addictive-like response to ultra-processed foods is measurable at population scale.

 Source: Social, clinical, and policy implications of ultra-processed food addiction